 I kept on asking for the cv of Kadeisvili or at least the names of the universities where he studied and got his PhD.
 And finally, I got an e-mail from Kadeisvili himself!

 Mr. Erp, you want to write an article on Prof. Santilli’s new chemical species of magnecules??
 Come on !!
 You do not have the knowledge.In the event you and mister Calo had a minimum of science in mind you would repeat the measurements first before blabbling.
 At any rate, I provide it below in the event you are not scamming.

 Note that he doesn’t seem to be able to spell his own name correctly.
 To make a long story short: the correspondence went on for several e-mails, but no cv of Kadeisvili was ever provided.
-Things got more nasty after I stated that I had to assume that Kadeisvili does not exist, because they couldn’t answer my simple questions.
-In the end I received an e-mail by Richard Cox, member International Committee on Scientific Ethics and Accountability.
+Things got more nasty after I stated that I had to assume that Kadeisvili does not exist because they couldn’t answer my simple questions.
+In the end, I received an e-mail from Richard Cox, member International Committee on Scientific Ethics and Accountability.
 It starts as follows: